 Build Your Social Media Following

 The holidays are a perfect time for social media: you can share deals, run promotions or contests, and post as many pictures as you want of dogs wearing elf costumes.
 How can you make sure that when the time comes, you’re broadcasting to more than an audience of one?
 By building your following now!
 Whether it’s through running Facebook ads or interacting with your target audience on Twitter and Instagram, finding and building the right audience takes care and time.
-If you’re not sure where to get started, then you won’t want to miss our upcoming webinar, an exciting collaboration with Hootsuite about effectively using social media this holiday season.
-(Stay tuned to the blog for more info!)

 Create an Editorial Calendar

 Create your editorial calendar now and take the burden off your over-taxed brain later.

 Last but not least, as the holidays pick up steam and your business (and life) gets more hectic, it’s going to become easier to forget to run that big promotion or write your Thanksgiving blog post.
 Create your editorial calendar now and take the burden off your over-taxed brain later.
 It doesn’t matter if your calendar is a spreadsheet, a fancy task management app, a Google doc or an old-school “Firemen of the Year” wall calendar: just make one.
 Write down the frequency and approximate dates of blog topic ideas, email marketing blasts, social media posts and promotions or content pushes.
 You can even start developing your marketing collateral ahead of time if you feel like overachieving.